-The redactions of the place where the interviews with the witnesses were conducted, and of the names, initials and signatures of current staff members of the Office of the Prosecutor and of the Victims and Witnesses Unit, as well as of those who were present when the interviews were conducted, could, in certain circumstances, contribute to minimising the existent risk of prejudice to the Prosecution's investigations.
-However, the Single Judge considers that there are less intrusive measures that can be taken in order to properly protect those staff members of the Office of the Prosecutor and the Victims and Witnesses Unit present when the witness statements were taken and to avoid any prejudice to the Prosecution's investigations, such as (i) avoiding to take statements in small villages or cities; (ii) making sure that such persons do not easily stand out from the local population; or (iii) rotating such persons once there are indications that their identification with the Court may endanger their security as well as the Prosecution investigation.
-While acknowledging that these measures are not applicable for the purpose of assisting in the process of interviewing witnesses and taking their statements, the Single Judge considers however that "the identification of, at least, the staff members of the Office of the Prosecutor and the Victims and Witnesses Unit present when the witness statements were taken is a key guarantee of procedure propriety in the taking of the statements, as well as a formal requirement for their admissibility, and redacting this information would be prejudicial to or inconsistent with the rights of the Defence and a fair and impartial trial.
+The Single Judge is also of the view that the redactions requested by the Prosecution might, in certain circumstances, contribute to minimizing the above-mentioned risk.
+However, the Single Judge considers that there are less intrusive measures that can be taken in order to properly protect those staff members of the Office of the Prosecutor and the VWU present when the witness statements were taken to avoid any prejudice to the Prosecution's investigations, such as (i) avoiding to take statements in small villages or cities; (ii) making sure that such persons do not easily stand out from the local population; or (iii) rotating such persons once there are indications that their identification with the Court may endanger their security as well as the Prosecution investigation.

+Nevertheless, the Single Judge acknowledges that these measures are not applicable [REDACTED] for the purpose of assisting in the process of interviewing witnesses and taking their statements.
+These individuals [REDACTED] cannot be easily rotated given the limited number of individuals who have the necessary qualifications to properly perform such a job.

+Moreover, the Single Judge considers that the identification of, at least, the staff member of the Office of the Prosecutor and the VWU present when the witness statements were taken is a key guarantee of procedural propriety on the taking of the statements, as well as a formal requirement for their admissibility, and redacting this information would be prejudicial to or inconsistent with the rights of the Defence and a fair and impartial trial.

 See No. ICC-01/04-01/07-90, Pre-Trial Chamber I (Single Judge), 7 December 2007, paras.
 59-62.
+See also No. ICC-01/05-01/08-813-Red, Trial Chamber III, 20 July 2010, par.
+71.

-The notion of 'victim' is the same both in respect of protection and participation in the proceedings".
+The notion of "victim" is the same both in respect of protection and participation in the proceedings.
 The Single Judge, however, recalls that the victim status in the proceeding is granted only upon meeting certain conditions (reasonable grounds to believe that they have suffered harm e.g.) and thus these alleged victims unrelated to the charges cannot, in principle, be considered as victims for the purpose of rule 81(4) of the Rules.
 The Single Judge adds that authorization for redactions cannot also be granted for them under rule 81(2) of the Rules because they are neither OTP sources nor involved in the Prosecution's investigations.
-Nevertheless, authorization for redaction is granted considering that the drafters of the Statute and the Rules included a number of provisions specifically governing the protection of alleged victims of sexual offences as a result of crimes within the jurisdiction of the Court and a systematic and teleological interpretation of rule 81(4) of the Rules - in light of the particular emphasis placed by the drafters of the Statute and the Rules on the protection of alleged victims of sexual offences resulting from crimes within the jurisdiction of the Court - leads to the conclusion that, on an exceptional basis and only for the purpose of their protection by means of the redaction of their names and identifying information, the notion of 'victim' under rule 81(4) of the Rules would also cover alleged victims of sexual offences which are unrelated to the charges in the case at hand.
+Nevertheless, authorization for redaction is granted considering that the drafters of the Statute and the Rules included a number of provisions specifically governing the protection of alleged victims of sexual offences as a result of crimes within the jurisdiction of the Court and a systematic and teleological interpretation of rule 81(4) of the

+Rules - in light of the particular emphasis placed by the drafters of the Statute and the Rules on the protection of alleged victims of sexual offences resulting from crimes within the jurisdiction of the Court - leads to the conclusion that, on an exceptional basis and only for the purpose of their protection by means of the redaction of their names and identifying information, the notion of "victim" under rule 81(4) of the Rules would also cover alleged victims of sexual offences which are unrelated to the charges in the case at hand.